elenabarry/emojional/README.md

 ## Training

-I used a [PyTorch implementation of emoji2vec](https://github.com/pwiercinski/emoji2vec_pytorch).
+We used a [PyTorch implementation of emoji2vec](https://github.com/pwiercinski/emoji2vec_pytorch).
 The original implementation of emoji2vec can be found [here](https://github.com/uclnlp/emoji2vec).

 ### Training your own dataset
 The train test and dev files have been replaced in both training and testing folders.
 The file ‘phrase_embeddings.pkl’ in the ‘pre-trained’ folder (if it exists) needs to be deleted as this will allow a new dictionary to be created from the new dataset.
-I ran the file ‘presentation.ipynb’ to train the embeddings.
+We ran the file ‘presentation.ipynb’ to train the embeddings.

 ## Testing
-I used emoji2vec's original testing script and updated to current Python standards here.
+We used emoji2vec's original testing script and updated to current Python standards here.

 ### Results
-I have evaluated the emoji embeddings on a list of emotive words, emoji similarity and analogies.
+We have evaluated the emoji embeddings on a list of emotive words, emoji similarity and analogies.
-I compared my emoji embeddings to the state-of-the-art emoji embeddings on a Twitter sentiment analysis.
+We compared our emoji embeddings to the state-of-the-art emoji embeddings on a Twitter sentiment analysis.
 Beating all other embeddings using Random Forests.

 ## Mapping to Emotions and Key Words